 He found a suitable building and had a mosque built in the grounds for the benefit of Muslim students who are pictured in one of the images while sharing a table at `Eid Al-Adha in 1916.

 The mosque carried the name of Sultan Shah Jahan, Begum of Bhopal, who partly funded the mosque.
 Shah Jahan was one of four successive women rulers or “Begums” of the former Indian state of Bhopal between 1819 and 1926.

-When Leitner died in 1899 the mosque became disused.
-Later on, Muslims repaired and reopened in 1913.
+When Leitner died in 1899, the mosque became disused.
+Later on, Muslims repaired and reopened it in 1913.
 Prominent British converts to Islam, including Lord Headley, who was the most celebrated English convert to Islam in the early 20th century, supported the mosque.

 During WWI, the mosque’s imam petitioned the British government to grant land near the mosque as a burial ground.

-The application was granted where 19 British Indian soldiers were buried there in 1917.
+The application was granted, and 19 British Indian soldiers were buried there in 1917.
 The Islamic Review was published from the Woking mosque, as well as English translations of the Qur’an and other publications.